AUW160150/Pharma-Neuro-Predictor/README.md

 # 🧠 PharmaNeuro Predictor

+# Why it matters
+The CNS drug discovery process is plagued by inefficiencies: long timelines, high costs, and unpredictable side effects.
+PharmaNeuro Predictor accelerates drug screening by integrating AI-driven models with distributed computing and memory pooling, enabling pharmaceutical companies to screen millions of compounds rapidly and effectively.
+This platform streamlines the process, reduces risks, and provides crucial insights into CNS drug development, significantly advancing preclinical screening.

 **MemVerge-Powered AI Platform for CNS Drug Discovery**

 > Leveraging distributed computing and memory pooling for production-scale drug screening